The Life Sciences Orchestra (LSO) is the symphonic orchestra for members of the life sciences community at the University of Michigan.

 - School of Social Work

 - U-M Dearborn (life science and health professions units)

 - U-M Flint (life science and health professions units)

-The orchestra was founded in fall of 2000 by a small group of musicians and artists at the University of Michigan Medical School and University of Michigan Health System.
+The orchestra was founded in fall of 2000 by a small group of musicians and artists at the University of Michigan Medical School and the U-M Hospitals and Health Centers under the umbrella of the Gifts of Art Program.
 The concept was to provide a performance outlet for the many faculty, staff, students, alumni and volunteers in life science disciplines at the university who had previous musical training but few opportunities to play.

 The LSO offers musicians in the life sciences an opportunity to play in a large ensemble, while building a sense of community across the different components of the life sciences on the University of Michigan campus.
 It also offers conducting students from U-M’s School of Music, Theatre & Dance an opportunity to lead a full symphony orchestra in preparing and playing major works of the classical repertoire.